masabai/aws-center-disease-etl/README.md

 Note: Validation (V): Great Expectations(GX) step skipped, already included in Phase I and II — Glue and EC2 Spark validation can be cost-heavy for the free tier.

 **Scheduling**:
-The pipeline is triggered via GitHub Actions (CI/CD), which initiates the serverless ELT workflow.
+The pipeline is triggered via GitHub Actions, which initiates the serverless ELT workflow.
 Step Functions orchestrates the ELT stages (Extract → Load -> Transform), while SNS notifications report success or failure at each step.

 ### Phase IV: Basic CDC ELT with PySpark in Databricks Community Edition
 Re-create the CDC ELT pipeline inside a managed Spark environment using Databricks Community Edition (DBCE).